-Frog Fruit (Phyla Nodiflora), also known as Texas Frog Fruit, Creeping Lip Plant, Mat Grass, Matchhead, Cape Grass, or Turkey Tangle, is a member of the verbena family.
-It is a native plant of Texas and the southern USA, down to the tropics, where it flourishes in a multitude of conditions.
+Frog Fruit (Phyla nodiflora), also known as Texas Frog Fruit, Creeping Lip Plant, Mat Grass, Matchhead, Cape Grass, or Turkey Tangle, is a member of the verbena family.
+It is a native plant of Texas and the southern half of the USA, down to the tropics, where it flourishes in a multitude of conditions.

-Phyla Nodiflora is a rapid grower and provides excellent ground cover.
-It is a fabulous choice for attracting bees, hummingbirds, and especially butterflies, thanks to it being a great nectar source – this makes it an excellent choice for a wildflower garden.
-It is characterized by a burst of pretty white flowers, tipped with purple, with protruding centers and daisy-like leaves on the flowers.
-The plant leaves are green, but can turn shades of red or purple as a result of cold conditions.
+Frog fruit is characterized by a burst of pretty white tiny flowers, tipped with purple, with protruding centers and daisy-like leaves on the flowers.
+The plant leaves are green but can turn shades of red or purple as a result of cold conditions.
 Despite its name, it does not actually produce any fruit – and it has nothing to do with frogs!

 Frog fruit plants flower through the summer and have an unusually long flowering time, sometimes starting as early as May and carrying on flowering right through to October.
 It grows to a height of between 3-6 inches high, but can, if left uncontrolled, spread up to 3ft in diameter.

 Frog fruit is not typically grown, and you may struggle to find seeds to buy.
 Instead, consider taking a cutting from a wild plant.
 Its fast-growing, rapidly spreading nature means that care should be taken not to plant Frog Fruit near more delicate, fragile plants in your garden, as it can quickly overpower and overgrow them.
-In addition to being relatively easy to grow, it is also relatively pest and disease resistant and is a great nectar source for insects.
+In addition to being relatively easy to grow, it is also relatively pest and disease resistant and is a great nectar source for insects, including many butterfly species.

 What conditions do you need to grow frog fruit?

-Frog Fruit is a relatively hardy plant, and quite tolerant of droughts or flooding.
-It is an evergreen in milder conditions and grows rapidly in warm and sheltered locations.
+Frog Fruit is a relatively hardy plant and quite tolerant of droughts or flooding.
+It is an evergreen in warmer climates and grows rapidly in warm and sheltered locations.
 It is, however, quite sensitive to frost and colder conditions.
 In colder climates, it can only be considered half-hardy.

 These plants require very little in terms of specialized care, but prefer a dryer, sandier soil.
 That said, it can also flourish in soils with poor drainage, such as clay soil, and a more saline environment, and is equally happy in a soil low in nutrients and pH.
-In more tropical environments it can be found on riverbanks and floodplains and in and around swampland.
+In more tropical environments, it can be found on riverbanks and floodplains and in and around swampland.
 In the right conditions, it’ll grow almost anywhere, including fields, beaches, hanging baskets, and more.

-However, the one thing that is essential to grow Frog Fruit successfully is full sun.
-It is not a fan of the even partial shade.
+However, the one thing that is essential to grow Frog Fruit successfully is full sun; it is not a fan of the even partial shade.
 In addition to full sun, these low-growing plants need a reasonable amount of shelter from the winds in the early years.

 When should you plant Frog Fruit?